getkevin/kevin-android/README.md

     ))
-    .setDisableCountrySelection(false)  //  optional option to disable country selection .setPreselectedBank("SOME_BANK_ID") //  optional option to preselect bank .setSkipBankSelection(false)    //  optional skip of bank selection (should be used with preselectedBank) .build() linkAccount.launch(config)
+    .setDisableCountrySelection(false)  //  optional option to disable country selection .setPreselectedBank("SOME_BANK_ID") //  optional option to preselect bank .setSkipBankSelection(false)    //  optional skip of bank selection (should be used with preselectedBank .setSkipAuthentication(false)   //  optional skip of authentication steps (payment needs to be initialized with linked account token)
+    .build()
+linkAccount.launch(config)
 ```